candidtim/vagrant-appindicator/README.md

 **Few more details, if you want**

-Install process will install the indicator directly from the source code on GitHub. "master" branch (selected by default by the command above) is guaranteed to have tested and working version.
+Install process will install the indicator directly from the source code on GitHub.
+`pip` basically clones the repo and builds and installs everything locally.
+One can as well do all that manually (why though?) - see below if you're interested.

 Just in case, you can as well run Vagrant AppIndicator from command line: use `vgapplet` or, `nohup vgapplet &`.

-To uninstall Vagrant AppIndicator and all files accompanying it:
+To uninstall Vagrant AppIndicator and all files accompanying it, run `sudo pip uninstall vagrantappindicator`.

-    $ sudo pip uninstall vagrantappindicator

 # Development